gracenc12/used-cars-pricing-strategy-optimization-analysis/README.md

 ## **Conclusion**

 This project successfully developed an XGBoost-based regression model to predict used-car prices in Saudi Arabia.
 The tuned model achieved a **MAPE of ~19%** and **~MAE 11832 SAR**, indicating reliable accuracy for practical pricing support.
-Feature importance analysis highlights **`Make_Tier`** as the strongest driver of price variation.
+Feature importance analysis highlights **Brand Tier** as the strongest driver of price variation.

 Cost-benefit evaluation shows that using the model can reduce potential losses by **10.5 M SAR**, demonstrating clear financial value.
 Overall, the model provides an effective data-driven tool to support more accurate pricing, improve market transparency, and enhance business performance for used-car transactions in Saudi Arabia.